How did Singles day start? And how did it become one of the biggest sales days in the world? What are the most popular products on Singles day?

 Although this date is meant to celebrate the bachelorette, many love-related issues are discussed on this date in the Chinese media, which often highlights the desire among young Chinese to find a spouse.

-On 2009, Jack Ma, the founder of the Chinese E-commerce giant decided to transform the unofficial holiday to a shopping extravaganza, with discounts up to 50 percent off on the companies websites.
+On 2009, Jack Ma, the founder of the Chinese E-commerce giant Alibaba decided to transform the unofficial holiday to a shopping extravaganza, with discounts up to 50 percent off.

 Ma’s idea was a success and Alibaba has generated about $7 million in sales at the end Singles day 2009.